bradrisse/nimiq-explorer/README.md

 # Nimiq Explorer

 ## What is This?
 This is the frontend source code for [NimiqExplorer.com](https://nimiqexplorer.com).
 The explorer allows you to view all the details of the blockchain is a simple and visual way.
-This can be used to verify block rewards, transactions, or just to see blockchain statistics.
+This can be used to verify block rewards, transactions, or see blockchain statistics.
 The backend sourcecode is located at [https://github.com/bradrisse/nimiq-explorer-server](https://github.com/bradrisse/nimiq-explorer-server) and the Nimiq core is located at [https://github.com/nimiq-network/core](https://github.com/nimiq-network/core).

 ## How does it work?
-A Nimiq nano client is started when visting the site to get up to head block heights.
+A Nimiq nano client is started when visting the site to get live block height updates.
 Various calls to the backend server give access to the full blockchain.

 ## How was it built?
 The front end was built using [ReactJs](https://reactjs.org/) and [Material UI](https://material-ui-next.com/) along with various other packages that can be seen in `package.json`